Your Kitchen: Highlights from The April Weekly Projects

 Empty everything out, wipe down drawers or containers, and group utensils by function.
 Remove duplicates and tools you never reach for, then return only what you use regularly.

-5 Tips for Organized Utensils:
+5 Tips for Tidy Drawers:

 Week 4: Clean Out & Organize Baking, Cookware & Food Storage